 Reduced Return for Equity Holders

-Limited Access of Other Loans
+Limited Access to Other Loans

 Given that investors treat long-term leases as debt, it might become difficult for a business to tap capital markets and raise further loans or other forms of debt from the market.